Understand the Penalties You Could Face if You’re Convicted of a Reckless Driving in Virginia

+What is considered reckless driving in VA?
 The Virginia reckless driving statute is defined under the Regulation of Traffic Code, which is in the statute as § 46.2-862.
 Exceeding speed limit:

 A person shall be guilty of reckless driving who drives a motor vehicle on the highways in the Commonwealth (i) at a speed of twenty miles per hour or more in excess of the applicable maximum speed limit or (ii) in excess of eighty miles per hour regardless of the applicable maximum speed limit.

 People charged with reckless driving in Virginia often wonder whether they will be treated with more leniency if the charge was their first offense.

 First offenders of Virginia’s reckless driving laws are subject to the full scope of penalties including fines, license suspension, and jail time.